 If you currently have insurance through your employer, you have the option of keeping the policy for up to 18 months after leaving your job.
 You will be responsible for the whole premium, and it will be costly, but it will give you a chance to look into other options for coverage as you start your own business.
 This can be crucial if someone in your family has a medical condition that could be labeled as a pre-existing condition when applying for another plan.

-Many double income families have the possibility of health coverage through both the husband and the wife.
+Many double-income families have the possibility of health coverage through both the husband and the wife.
 In most cases, they have insurance with only one company.
 If the insurance is through your employer and you are the one that wants to quit, find out how to get insurance with your spouse’s employer.
-There may be certain time frames for applying, but there is almost always at least one per calendar year.
+There may be certain time frames for applying, but there is almost always at least one enrollment period per year.
 Keeping your COBRA insurance active until the new insurance can start is the best option for the lapse time in this situation.

 There are a few different insurance plans through the state.
-You and your family may be eligible for state funded insurance while your business gets started.
-Many states have a program for children you may be eligible for so you would only have to worry about paying for insurance for yourself and your spouse.
+You and your family may be eligible for state-funded insurance while your business gets started.
+Many states have a program for children you may qualify for so you would only have to worry about paying for insurance for yourself and your spouse.
 If you are having finding insurance due to pre-existing conditions, find out if your state has a high-risk pool or a guaranteed coverage policy.
-These programs can be very helpful when regular companies will not issue you a policy based on health conditions.
+These programs can be beneficial when regular companies will not issue you a policy based on health conditions.

-Contact the Small Business Association in your city to find out if they have an insurance program for the self-employed.
+Contact the small business association in your city to find out if they have an insurance program for the self-employed.
 If your business has some type of professional group, check with them as well.
 Many times these associations have some type of group policy you can purchase with them.
-You will have to pay the full premium, but due to the large number of people on the plan the rates are considerably lower than buying a plan on your own.
+You will have to pay the full premium, but due to a large number of people on the plan, the rates are considerably lower than buying a plan on your own.

-Some companies offer short term insurance plans that are not as expensive as a regular plan.
-If you know you will be getting insurance from another source within the next 6 months, this could be a good option.
+Some companies offer short-term insurance plans that are not as expensive as a regular plan.
+If you know, you will be getting insurance from another source within the next six months, this could be a good option.
 If you need to have coverage for a longer period, you will have to get a new policy when your current one expires.
 This is not an extension; it is a whole new policy.
 If you have a health condition crop up that will need treatment after your policy expires, you may not be able to purchase a new policy.